 Posted by: David Scott

-acceptable use, acceptable use policy, business plans, business policy, CISO, content management, cyber security, cybersecurity, data breach, data theft, Deloitte, IT plans, IT security, NASCIO
+acceptable use, acceptable use policy, business plans, business policy, business security, CISO, content management, cyber security, cybersecurity, data breach, data theft, Deloitte, IT plans, IT security, NASCIO

 It’s being reported that state budgets, increasingly in the red, are impacting cybersecurity – and not in a good way, as you may have suspected.